lrxcvans/hashicorp-interviews-may_2022/education-engineer/terraform-getting-started.md

 You should have gained a basic understanding of how Terraform's Infrastructure as Code (IaC) tool can automate the management and deployment of infrastructures and services.

-To continue your journey with Terraform, we provide and extensive library of documentation on how Terraform can be used in a many types of environments.
+To continue your journey with Terraform, we provide an extensive library of documentation showing how Terraform can be used in many types of environments.

-Visit out online tutorials [here](https://learn.hashicorp.com/) to find topics specific to your environment.
+Visit our online tutorials [here](https://learn.hashicorp.com/) to find topics specific to your environment.